-- 2. The Athletic Director is responsible for tracking eligibility and communicating 3-week status to coaches and student-athletes. - 3.
+- 1. Grade checks are due from teachers on specified Thursdays.
+An eligibility report will be generated from the teachers' grades.
+Synergy is the district supported gradebook to be used to determine eligibility; teacher errors or changes to grades must be corrected in Synergy. - 2.
+The Athletic Director is responsible for tracking eligibility and communicating Eligibility to coaches and studentathletes. - 3.
 Any student having a failing grade (in any class) on two consecutive reports will be ineligible to compete until the next report indicates they are passing all their classes. - 4.
 Periods of ineligibility will be effective the Monday after the eligibility report is generated. - 5.
 Before and after school tutoring is available for student-athletes.
 It is highly recommended that students appearing on the F list attend tutoring at least 2 hours a week to bring all grades to passing before the next grade check. - 6.
 Athletes are expected to fully participate in practice but cannot travel to away games if they are ineligible.
 This is in compliance with AIA No Pass, No Play policy. - 7.
 Athletes are expected to be in school all day; every day.
 Students who are consistently absent for periods of a day can and will be withheld from participating in athletics.
 If a student needs to be absent they must notify the office at least one day prior to avoid being withheld from that day's event or practice. - 8.
 Passing grades shall be determined on a cumulative basis from the beginning of instruction to the recording of a final grade for the course.